Searching ...

 Residents enjoy no shortage of outdoor recreation options.
 The city maintains more than 100 parks, 14 nature trails, and bike paths.
 Plus, Paynes Prairie Preserve State Park is just south of the city.

 With so many things to do, a lively college town atmosphere, and a stable economy, no wonder people stick around Gainesville.
-If you’re interested in finding a place to live, check out these top neighborhoods.
+If you’re interested in finding a place to live, check out these top neighborhoods with properties in the vibrant Gainavesille housing market.

 Duckpond